cupofteame/WeatherSearch/README.md

 - Flask: Web framework
 - requests: HTTP library for API requests
 - python-dotenv: Loading environment variables
-- fuzzywuzzy: Fuzzy string matching
 - geopy: Geocoding library

-## Customization

-You can customize the appearance of the app by modifying the `static/styles.css` file.
-The app uses Font Awesome icons for enhanced visual appeal.

-## Geocoding and Location Matching

-The app uses the Nominatim geocoding service to convert location names into coordinates.
-If an exact match is not found, it attempts to find the closest match from a predefined list of known locations.

-## Error Handling

-The app includes error handling for various scenarios, such as location not found or API request failures.
-Error messages are displayed to the user when necessary.

-## Disclaimer

-A disclaimer is included in the user interface to indicate that this is an example site and users should expect potential errors or bugs.

-## GitHub Link

-The app includes a GitHub icon that links to the project repository.

 ## Troubleshooting